WeiweiBian/SplitFusion/README.md

 | Lib010 | LungFusion | ITFTNA | 2 |

-2. Config file: you can set the path and parameters of depended tools in this file.
+2.Config file: you can set the path and parameters of depended tools in this file.

 Example  table:
 SplitFusionPath= “/your path/SplitFusion”